peterlindkvist/minimum-viable-editor/README.md

     const mve = require('minimum-viable-editor');

     router.use(mve.simpleSetup({
-      dataPath : path.join(__dirname, 'data');    // folder for content json and uploaded files. users : ['user:123']                        //users to be able to edit the content in the form username:password }));
+      dataPath : './data';              // folder for content json and uploaded files. users : ['user:123']              //users to be able to edit the content in the form username:password }));

     router.get('/content.json', mve.addContent(), (req, res, next) => res.json(req.content));